Types of AI algorithms and how they work 4 types of AI (artificial intelligence) explained

 For companies located in, doing business in or searching for talent in one or more of the above-mentioned jurisdictions, the significance of this regulatory ferment is twofold.

 First, companies should anticipate a continued and perhaps accelerated rate of arrival of new regulatory proposals and enforced laws across all major jurisdictions, and across all levels of government, over the next 12 to 18 months.
-Chief among them will likely be the EU AI Act, but it's possible that domestic action at the state or municipal level could also have an effect.
+Chief among them is the recently enacted EU AI Act and its provisions, but it's possible that domestic action at the state or municipal level could also have an effect.

 This crescendo of regulatory activity will very likely lead to at least two predictable outcomes: increased complexity of doing business, and increased compliance costs.
 A veritable thicket of AI regulation will require new expertise and likely regular updating from AI law specialists in order to assure workplace compliance as well as compliance in engagements with clients and customers, particularly in highly regulated industries.